People in New Zealand who feel their housing is very unaffordable

 The following information applies to all values in the table.

-Year: 2018, Cross analysis variable: Migrant status, Measured variable: Affordability of house or flat, Response category: 0 to 3, Unit: Estimate
+Year: 2018, Cross analysis variable: Personal income, Measured variable: Affordability of house or flat, Response category: 0 to 3, Unit: Estimate

 The New Zealand General Social Survey (NZGSS) produces statistics about social well-being to inform decision-making by government agencies and the wider community.
 Data gathered includes objective information about circumstance, such as labour force status and income, as well as a personal assessment of different aspects of New Zealander's lives, such as life satisfaction, health, housing, human rights, and relationships.
 In particular, the survey provides a view of how well-being outcomes vary across different groups within the population.